Formbricks

 Best Practices for Success

 To get the most out of embedded surveys, brevity and relevance are paramount.
 Keep the survey extremely short, ideally just one to three questions, to encourage completion.
 Ensure the survey form is fully mobile-responsive, as a large percentage of web traffic comes from smartphones.
 Test different trigger conditions and timings to find the sweet spot that yields the most responses without annoying users.
 Finally, always provide an obvious and easy way for visitors to dismiss the survey if they are not interested in participating.
+For more on choosing the right tools, see our roundup of the best in-app feedback tools.

 5. Phone and SMS Surveys